 With that being said, it’s essential to point out that even 400 milligrams of caffeine per day can be too much for some individuals who are more sensitive to its effects.

-So let’s move on to the next cause of caffeine lightheadedness.
+Anyway, let’s move on to the next cause of caffeine lightheadedness.

 2. You’re a slow caffeine metabolizer.